-No person shall make to any candidate for city elective office, and no such candidate shall accept from any person, a contribution or contributions totalling more than \$250 for a single election contest.
+No person shall make to any candidate for city elective office, or to any Regulated Independent Expenditure Committee and no such candidate or such Regulated Independent Expenditure Committee shall accept from any person, a such contribution or contributions totalling more than \$250 for a single election contest.
 To the extent federal law prohibits limitations on expenditures, this ordinance is meant to be consistent with federal law.